WetBanana2486/Ecommerce-planty/README.md

-This is a ecommerce project for a plant shop.
+This is a frontend ecommerce project.

 ## Getting Started